Cultural policy is today often led routinely and without much imagination from the government and various levels of

 Thus, on the one hand, cultural policy is today often led routinely and without much imagination from the government and various levels of state bodies, while – on the other hand – Serbia’s independent culture scene and numerous individual actors establish a domain of dialogue in which values clash and discussions are led about the true position of art in society, but also about the broader issues of the role of art in the realisation of transitional justice.

 My last book, Art and the Culture of Resistance, which is dedicated to the resistance of the ’90s, speaks precisely about artistic actions and the organisations that lead this independent cultural policy, a policy that opposes the ruling norms of the nationalisation of culture, the abuse of culture, commercialisation, ‘festivalisation’ and commodification.

 New studies are needed, and new analyses of cultural policies.
 In my book, which has unfortunately only been published only in French as Vers les nouvelles politiques culturelles, I strive to provide answers in order for an engaged practice of cultural policy to be established.
 Without much nostalgia, but with great respect, I recall the times when the cultural policy was an important social topic that had – in Belgrade and Zagreb – two centres of cultural policy, and through cultural and educational communities different cultural actions were led throughout the territory of the entire country.

-The history of the theory of cultural policy in Serbia deserves to be written, because we were the first country in which master’s degrees and doctorates were awarded in cultural policy, and wherein 1969 – the world’s first magazine for cultural policy was launched – Kultura (a magazine for the theory and sociology of culture and cultural policy) .
+The history of the theory of cultural policy in Serbia deserves to be written because we were the first country in which master’s degrees and doctorates were awarded in cultural policy, and wherein 1969 – the world’s first magazine for the cultural policy was launched – Kultura (a magazine for the theory and sociology of culture and cultural policy).